jebreimo/Argen/README.md

 Reference for clapgen options
 -----------------------------
+### --class=NAME
+The default is "Arguments".

+### --cpp=SUFFIX
+Set the file name suffix for the generated source file.
+The default is "cpp".

+### --file=NAME

+### --function=NAME
+Set the name of the generated function.
+The default is "parse_arguments".
+### --hpp=SUFFIX
+Set the file name suffix for the generated header file.
+The default is "hpp".
+### --namespace=NAME
+Set the namespace for the generated code.
+Multi-level namespaces are specified using `::` to separate each name (e.g. `--namespace=jeb::application`)
 ### -t, --test
+Include a main-function in the source file to test the argument parser.

 Reference for option and argument properties
 --------------------------------------------

 ### Argument

+    Argument: NAME

 Is used in combination with the *Flags* property to specify that an option requires an argument.
 Unlike *Text*, it's not possible to specify option arguments with *Flags* property's value, hence this property.

 #### Example